List of Guides

 a.
 Packing and shipping the lot to us for sale;

 b.
 Any applicable transit insurance and custom duties;

 c.
 Packing and shipping the lot if it is returned to the seller;

 d.
 Any restoration of the lot agreed in advance with the seller;

 f.
 Storage of the lot after the sale, where applicable;

 g.
-Any examination by external experts we believe necessary for catalog description;
+Any examination by external experts we believe necessary for catalogue description;

 h.
 Any external expert opinion we believe appropriate;

 i.
 Our administration costs if expenses are incurred under sub-paragraphs (d), (e), (f), (g), and (h), being 10 % of such expenses;

 k.
 Insurance under Larasati’s policy (explained below);